mlfoundations/evalchemy/README.md

 | Drop | 20:00 | 32 | - | - | - | No API costs |

 **Notes:**
-- Runtimes measured using 8x H100 GPUs with Llama-3 8B Instruct model
+- Runtimes measured using 8x H100 GPUs with Meta-Llama-3-8B-Instruct model
 - Batch sizes optimized for memory and speed
 - API costs vary based on judge model choice

 **Cost-Saving Tips:**
-- Use GPT-4-mini judge when possible for significant cost savings
+- Use gpt-4o-mini-2024-07-18 judge when possible for significant cost savings
 - Adjust batch size based on available memory
 - Consider using data-parallel evaluation for faster results